Job Growth Accelerates in the US

 Prior to the great recession caused by the financial crisis, and ensuing federal regulation, growth rates in the US were approximately 3% per annum.
 At 3% per year, the growth rate was deemed positive and indicated a stable and growing economy.
 Currently, growth is approaching 2.5% and is encouraging economists that this will not be a cycle where there a growth spurt is followed by a decline.
 One of the indicators economists are hanging their hats on is that workers have started to leave jobs in search of higher pay.
 This indicates that employees have confidence in the economy, and that moving to a new employer does not bring the risk of layoff should growth rates drop.
 Employees believe that the economy will continue to grow and their job stability is not at risk.

 Of course, there are still headwinds that face the US economy, but it is more sector-related.
 Construction, manufacturing and healthcare are all major sectors of our economy that are hiring new workers.
 It is time to harness this growth and bid on new contracts, create product line extensions to sell more goods or services to your existing customers, and find new companies that will benefit from working with you.

-Capstone Business Funding, LLC has eliminated the bank red tape by offering small to mid-sized business Single Invoice Factoring (“Spot Factoring”).
-Businesses can now get the immediate cash they need in exchange for working capital from Capstone Business Funding.
+Capstone Capital Group, LLC has eliminated the bank red tape by offering small to mid-sized business Single Invoice Factoring (“Spot Factoring”).
+Businesses can now get the immediate cash they need in exchange for working capital from Capstone Capital Group.
 For more information on Capstone’s Single Invoice Factoring, commercial financing call us today at (347) 821-3400.